photoprism/photoprism-docs/docs/developer-guide/vision/caption-generation.md

-# Vision API
+# Caption Generation

-!!! warning
-    The enhanced AI features are currently in **beta** and undergoing **active development**.
-Configuration examples, commands, and integration details may change without prior notice.
-Use with caution and anticipate potential breaking changes as the feature evolves.

-In addition to the built-in image classification, PhotoPrism now supports advanced AI models for generating captions and labels.
-These models also support custom prompts, enabling you to tailor results to your specific needs.
+In addition to the built-in image classification model, the upcoming version of PhotoPrism allows you to generate captions using the Vision Service or Ollama.
+You can also create custom prompts to tailor the results to your needs.

-This page covers the **Ollama API Integration** method – which simplifies setup and is easy to configure.
+!!! tldr ""
+    This guide only covers the direct Ollama API integration.
+If you are interested in AI and would like to run a dedicated Vision Service, we recommend [reading the introduction](service/index.md) to get started.
+[Learn more ›](service/index.md)

+!!! warning ""
+    The Ollama integration is **under active development**, so the configuration, commands, and other details may change or break unexpectedly.
+Please keep this in mind and notify us when something doesn't work as expected.
+Thank you for your help in keeping this documentation updated!

-## Using the Ollama API Integration ##
+## Ollama Setup Guide

 If you plan to only use Ollama models, the easiest approach is to use PhotoPrism's Ollama API Integration.

-#### Step 1: Install Ollama ####
+#### Step 1: Install Ollama

-To install Ollama on the same server as PhotoPrism, add the `ollama` service to your compose.yaml file, placing it below the `photoprism` service.
+To install Ollama on the same server as PhotoPrism, add the `ollama` service to your `compose.yaml` file, placing it below the `photoprism` service.

-!!! example "`compose.yaml` example with ollama service"
+!!! example "compose.yaml"
     ```yaml
     services:
       photoprism: